 You can have high blood pressure, or hypertension, and still feel just fine.
-That’s because high blood pressure does not cause signs of illness that you can see or feel.
+That’s because high blood pressure often does not cause signs of illness that you can see or feel.
 But, high blood pressure, sometimes called “the silent killer,” is very common in older people and a major health problem.
 If high blood pressure isn’t controlled with lifestyle changes and medicine, it can lead to stroke, heart disease, eye problems, kidney failure, and other health problems.
 High blood pressure can also cause shortness of breath during light physical activity or exercise.

 What Is Blood Pressure?

 Blood pressure is the force of blood pushing against the walls of arteries.
 When the doctor measures your blood pressure, the results are given in two numbers.
 The first number, called systolic blood pressure, is the pressure caused by your heart pushing out blood.
 The second number, called diastolic blood pressure, is the pressure when your heart fills with blood.
 The safest range, often called normal blood pressure, is a systolic blood pressure of less than 120 and a diastolic blood pressure of less than 80.
 This is stated as 120/80.

 One reason to have regular visits to the doctor is to have your blood pressure checked.
 The doctor will say your blood pressure is high when it measures 140/90 or higher at two or more checkups.
 He or she may ask you to check your blood pressure at home at different times of the day.
 If the pressure stays high, even when you are relaxed, the doctor may suggest exercise, changes in your diet, and medications.